310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Madara %}
 Oh?
 Prepare?
 So you’ll only eat food if it’s properly made?
 You fancy boy!

-But I don’t have a kitchen knife right now, so maybe I could use the dolphins jaggy teeth instead?
+Buuut I don’t have a kitchen knife right now, so maaaybe I could use the dolphins jaggy teeth instead?
 {% endbubble %}

 {% bubble Kaoru %}
 Heeey, what’s going on?
 Seriously… You look like you’re having fun talking to someone.
-Is there someone here you know?
+Is it someone you know?
 {% endbubble %}

 {% bubble Kanata v2 %}